iwashi623/dekopin/README.md

 ### Common Errors

 - **Timeout Errors**: By default, Dekopin has a 30-second timeout.
 For long-running operations, consider increasing this value in your code.
-- **Connection Errors**: If you see "client connection is closing" errors, ensure that your client connections remain open during API calls.
 - **Tag Format Errors**: If you receive errors about invalid tag formats, ensure your tags follow the naming rules (lowercase alphanumeric and hyphens only).

 ## License